-- The impact of traffic generated by the development can be accommodated by the surrounding road, subject to the provision of the following traffic management measures: - Retain the Captain Cook Drive / Gannons Road roundabout. - Relocation of the existing pedestrian / cyclist traffic signals within Captain Cook Drive from the eastern boundary of the retained Council controlled Solander Fields to a midpoint along the road frontage to the residential component of the development to incorporate a two phase "T" junction with the new roadway serving the proposed residential apartments.
+- □ The impact of traffic generated by the development can be accommodated by the surrounding road, subject to the provision of the following traffic management measures: - Retain the Captain Cook Drive / Gannons Road roundabout. - Relocation of the existing pedestrian / cyclist traffic signals within Captain Cook Drive from the eastern boundary of the retained Council controlled Solander Fields to a midpoint along the road frontage to the residential component of the development to incorporate a two phase "T" junction with the new roadway serving the proposed residential apartments.
 These signals will retain a pedestrian / cyclist phase across Captain Cook Drive as well as allowing entry and exit traffic from the residential development, except that right turn entry traffic from Captain Cook Drive will be prohibited.
-These signals will operate on demand and will be isolated. - > Two new traffic signals within Captain Cook Drive serving the retail component separated by a distance of approximately 170m.
+These signals will operate on demand and will be isolated. - Two new traffic signals within Captain Cook Drive serving the retail component separated by a distance of approximately 170m.
 The western traffic signals are similarly located to the previous DA approval being generally in line with the eastern facade of the existing club premises.
 The eastern traffic signals are proposed to replace the previously approved relocated Captain Cook Drive / Woolooware Road roundabout.
 The existing Captain Cook Drive / Woolooware Road roundabout will be removed, as previously agreed with Council to create a new junction further to the east and in line with the prolongation of Woolooware Road, adjacent to the retained service station and Fitness First premises.
 Access arrangements to the service station will generally be retained from Captain Cook Drive and modified to reflect the imminent four lane upgrade of Captain Cook Drive east of Woolooware Road up to Elouera Road that is currently in the preliminary planning stage with Council, funded by the State Government.
 These two retail signals will be co-ordinated.
+The RTA's (RMS) Network Operations department has recently (March 2012) raised no issue with the proposed two sets of signalised intersections serving the retail component of the master plan.

-- Internal pedestrian & cyclist paths are proposed linking a new foreshore pedestrian / bicycle path to the three proposed traffic signals serving the residential and retail components of the development. - □ The increases of traffic flows are manageable in terms of traffic flow efficiency, road safety and residential amenity considerations. - □ The on-site parking / servicing layout and design complies with AS2890.1-2004, AS2890.6-2009 & AS2890.2-2002 requirements. - Construction Traffic Management Principles to protect the amenity of local residents.
+- Internal pedestrian & cyclist paths are proposed linking a new foreshore pedestrian / bicycle path to the three proposed traffic signals serving the residential and retail components of the development. - The increases of traffic flows are manageable in terms of traffic flow efficiency, road safety and residential amenity considerations. - □ The on-site parking / servicing layout and design complies with AS2890.1-2004, AS2890.6-2009 & AS2890.2-2002 requirements. - Construction Traffic Management Principles to protect the amenity of local residents.